Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/windows-settings.md

 This file will take you to the page in Windows Settings for Activation.
 Before you can change some of the other settings, you will need to activate Windows.

+Atlas requires you to Activate Windows with a valid legitimate license before performing the install.
 Activation is a one-time thing that you will not have to do again.
-We recommend activating Windows because it gives you more customization features and gets rid of the "Activate Windows" watermark in the bottom right corner.

 !!! warning "Atlas is not pre-activated"
     Atlas is **not** a pre-activated version of Windows.
-If you want to run Atlas legally, you need to have your own Windows license.
-Before you buy a Windows (Pro OR Home) license, make sure the seller is trusted and the key is legitimate, no matter where you buy it.
+We require you to Activate Windows with a valid legitimate license before performing the install.
+Before you buy a Windows license, make sure the seller is trusted and the license is legitimate, no matter where you buy it.

 ## :material-palette-swatch-outline: Colors